Photo from Unsplash

 Christ's Teaching About Beneficence

-We cannot live alone.
-No one of us can be entirely independent of others.
-I am not only a centre, but I am part of another man’s circumference; and every other man, woman or child I know is part of my circumference.
-We are members one of another.
-In other words, we all have neighbours; and a complete human life, which has windows opening to the Infinite Creator, must have doors opening on the street towards our finite fellow-creatures.
+We cannot live in isolation.
+None of us can be entirely independent of others.
+I am not just an individual center; I am also part of someone else's circumference, and everyone I know is part of mine.
+We are members of one another.
+In other words, we all have neighbors, and a full, complete life—one that has windows open to the Infinite Creator—must also have doors open toward our fellow human beings.

 Prayer

-Show me, to-day, O Lord, that one of Thy little ones to whom I am to give a cup of water in Thy Name.
+Show me today, O Lord, one of Your little ones to whom I can offer a cup of water in Your Name.
 Amen.

 Our Daily Walk - January 11